FDio/csit/docs/job_specs/report_coverage/3n-skx/crypto-00.md

 4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-4c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 ##### ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
-2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
-4c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
 1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
-2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
-4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac256sha
 ##### ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
 1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
 ##### ethip4ipsec40tnlsw-ip4base-int-aes128gcm
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm
 4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm
 2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm
-4c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm
 1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm
 2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm
 4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128gcm